Skip to content

 test(RUNNING); // State.RUNNING is inferred

-If the enum without it’s name matches with a global in the same scope, it needs the enum name to be added as a qualifier, for example:
+If the enum without its name matches with a global in the same scope, it needs the enum name to be added as a qualifier, for example:

 module test;